The following answers some of the questions inmates and their families and friends may have regarding the Department’s procedures:

 - All mail must be sent via the U.S. Postal Service or other approved mail carriers.

-- Photographs (no Polaroids), written or typed letters, and money orders are accepted through the mail.
+- Photographs (no Polaroids) and written or typed letters are accepted through the mail.

 - There is no restriction on the volume of mail an inmate may receive.
 However, inmates may retain only the mail that can be neatly stored in their property container.
 Mail that will not fit in the inmate’s property container shall be placed in excess property.